-All students involved in a fight can expect to automatically receive at a minimum, a suspension.
+Students involved in a fight can expect to automatically receive, at a minimum, a suspension.
 All victims of assault are entitled to make a formal complaint to the Police.

-Please remember the school aims to keep suspensions to a minimum.
-When issued they are to provide time for us to investigate incidents and for students to reflect on their actions.
-However it is our belief that suspensions are not necessarily a consequence for an action.
-Therefore suspended students may face a consequence on their return to school.
+Please remember, the school aims to keep suspensions to a minimum.
+When issued they are to provide time for students to reflect on their actions.
+Suspended students may face a further consequence on their return to school.

-This procedure promotes our drive to raise attendance and inclusion whilst creating the perfect platform for students to learn and teachers to teach.
+This procedure promotes our drive to improve attendance and inclusion whilst creating an environment for students to learn and teachers to teach.
 Please be aware that the educational environment is ever changing and modifications may be made to these procedures at any time.

-Step-Outs
+Step-Outs or Managed Moves

-In agreement with other secondary schools, students may be placed on short-term behaviour placement at other establishments in line with the school's intervention strategy.
+In agreement with other secondary schools, students may be placed on a short-term behaviour placement at other establishments in line with the school's intervention strategy.
 This is a form of intervention we employ in response to a pupil's persistent disruptive behaviour or for a serious breach of the behaviour policy.

 Pupils may also be placed for a longer period of time at another school, as part of a managed move process.
 This will enable the pupil to have a fresh start in a new school.
-It can also be a strategy when the young person is likely to be permanently excluded in response to a serious breach or persistent breaches, of the school's behaviour policy and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.
+It can also be a strategy when the young person is likely to be permanently excluded in response to a serious breach, or persistent breaches, of the school's behaviour policy and where allowing the pupil to remain in school would seriously harm the education or welfare of the pupil or others in the school.

-Students will adhere to the host schools behaviour procedures and arrive and leave at the hosts' school times.
-It is the parent/carers responsibility to arrange appropriate transportation to the host schools.
+Students will adhere to the host schools behaviour procedures and arrive and leave at the host's school times.
+It is the parent/carers responsibility to arrange appropriate transportation to the host school.
 Students will be expected to attend in full school uniform.